michelou/deno-examples/RESOURCES.md

 ## <span id="blogs">Blogs</span>

+- [Exploring Velociraptor, Deno’s npm-style script runner][blog_nawo] by Arek Nawo, September 2021.
-- [Foreign function interface: Calling C functions from Deno][blog_choubey2] by Mayank Choubey, August 2021.
+- [Foreign function interface: Calling C functions from Deno][blog_choubey3] by Mayank Choubey, August 2021.
 - [How to create a Deno plugin in Rust][blog_goyal] by Anshul Goyal, June 2021.
 - [Guide to server-side rendering with Deno and React][blog_olususi] by Oluyemi Olususi, June 2021.
+- [Testing with Deno — Part 2 Advanced][blog_choubey2] by Mayank Choubey, May 2021.
+- [Testing with Deno — Part 1 Basics][blog_choubey1] by Mayank Choubey, May 2021.
 - [How to call Rust function in Deno application][blog_yuan] by Michael Yuan, March 2021.
 - [Run shell commands in Deno][blog_choubey] by Mayank Choubey, March 2021.
 - [Creating REST APIs with Deno and Postgres][blog_souza] by Diogo Souza, March 2021.